zajitschek/metaanalysis/chapters/chapter2_1.md

 **QUESTION 13:**
 How many decision trees do we need, and why, for the literature screening process?

 An example decision tree for abstract screening:
+# add the picture here - the code will be in "Chapter"

 ```{r diagram decision tree abstracts, fig.width=10, fig.height=6, echo=FALSE, message=FALSE}
 par(mar=c(1,1,1,1))